mimergel/Chat_with_your_SAP_Data/README.md

 Get quickly questions solved and even the result presented as a chart.
 Examples:
-- What is my current stock of product A in all of my factory for model B from vendor C?
+- What is my current stock of a specific product from a specific vendor in my factories for a certain product?
-- How are sales progressing over the last 6 weeks?
+- How are sales progressing over the last 6 weeks for a specific product, model or service?
 - I want to verify data quality: Please show me sold products that have incomplete owners data?
 - How many empty seats did we have for for economy, business and first class in September 2023?
-- etc.
+- A machine operator is having problems and needs help.
+The bot knows all the extensive documentation and assists.
+If he still cannot solve the problem, the bot can create the repair order in SAP.
+- Ask for real time financial status of the company from within teams, per region, country, product, etc.
+- and much more ...

 **Architecture**